Iowa officials admit up to five residents are still missing after building collapse

 Officials in Iowa have finally admitted that up to five residents are still missing following the collapse of a six-story apartment building – after previously claiming there were no credible reports of missing people and making plans to demolish the block while people could still be trapped inside.

-Davenport Mayor Mike Matson said at a press conference on Tuesday that five people are still unaccounted for including two who are believed to still be in the partially-collapsed building.
+Davenport Mayor Mike Matson said at a press conference on Tuesday that five people are still unaccounted for, including two who are believed to still be in the partially collapsed building.

 “The Davenport Police Department has been working diligently to account for the [residents] of the building,” he said.